-What is the MSCI All Country World Index (ACWI)?
+What Is the MSCI All Country World Index (ACWI)?

 Why Investors Use the ACWI

 Second, institutional investors often use the ACWI as a benchmark for their own portfolios.
-For instance, pension funds may have a mandate saying that they must be globally diversified.
-Their holdings are then compared to the ACWI in order to determine if they meet those objectives.
+For instance, pension funds may have a mandate saying they must be globally diversified.
+Their holdings are then compared to the ACWI to determine if they meet those objectives.
 Individual investors can use the same benchmarks to compare different funds to see which offers the best risk-adjusted return.

 Popular Variations of the ACWI